andoma/movian/README.markdown

 fancy extensions, i would recommend the MacPorts way.

 If you choose the custome script way, please continue to read support/osx/README

-MacPorts way:

-Install freetype and libav using MacPorts:

-	$ sudo /opt/local/bin/port install freetype ffmpeg-devel

-	(there is no libav port when i write this but i hope it works with the ffmpeg-devel port)

 Now run configure